Quasi-alternating links and odd homology: computations and conjectures: Quasi-alternating knots up to 12 crossings

 The knot $11n_{65}$ has two minimal diagrams: $(3,-2\,1)\,(2\,1,2)$ (Fig. \ref{L11n65}a) and $6^*2.2\,1.-2\,0.-1.-2$ (Fig. \ref{L11n65}b).
 The first diagram is not QA, and the second is QA.
 By smoothing at the crossing $c$, the second diagram resolves into unknot and QA link $(2,2+)\,-(2\,1,2)$, which resolves into QA knots $3,2\,1,-2$ and $2\,1\,1,2\,1,-2$ by smoothing the crossing $c_1$ (Fig. \ref{L11n65}c).
 Moreover, all minimal $KL$ diagrams of the family derived from knot $11n_{65}$, $(3,-2\,1)\,(p\,1,2)$ and $6^*2.p\,1.-2\,0.-1.-2$ ($p\ge 2$) which represent the same $KL$ have this property: the first is not QA, and the other is QA.

 The remaining Montesinos knot

 (Fig.\ref{L11n50}) is homologically thin, and with no minimal quasi-alternating diagrams.
 In the first version of this paper we proposed this knot as the smallest candidate for an homologically thin knot which is not quasi-alternating.
-J. Greene [Gr] proved that $11n_{50}$ is not QA, so it is the first example of homologically thin knot which is not QA.
+J. Greene [Gr] proved that $11n_{50}$ is not QA, making it the first example of a homologically thin knot which is not QA.

 $12$-crossing knots $12n_{196}$ = $(-3\,1,3)\,(2\,1,2)$, $12n_{393}$ = $8^*2.2\,0:-2\,1\,0$ and $12n_{397}$ = $2\,1\,1:-2\,1\,0:2\,0$ have another minimal diagram which is QA, and the knots given in Table \ref{Lost} are candidates for homologically thin non-QA knots.